Anithasidda/Anithasidda/README.md

 - 👋 Hi, I’m Anitha
 - 👀 I’m interested in ...
 LISTENING MUSIC
-- 🌱 I’m currently learning ...
-B.Tech
+- 🌱 I’m currently learning ... c
 - 💞️ I’m looking to collaborate on ...
 ANYTHING
 - 📫 How to reach me ...
 In college
 - 😄 Pronouns: ...